chaos-mesh/website/versioned_docs/version-2.6.7/faqs.md

 ......]
 ```

-You need to add privileged scc to default.
+You need to add the privileged SCC to the `chaos-daemon` service account.

 ```bash
 oc adm policy add-scc-to-user privileged -n chaos-mesh -z chaos-daemon